Skip to main content

 Relational structure is about trust.
 Use constraints to assert what must hold true.

-capacity INTEGER NOT NULL CHECK (capacity > 0),
+estimated_days INT NOT NULL CHECK (estimated_days > 0),

 );

-• CHECK (capacity > 0) guarantees positive capacities.
+• CHECK (estimated_days > 0) guarantees positive transit times.

 Altering Existing Tables